spences10/mcp-sequentialthinking-qa/README.md

 The server works with any MCP tools available in your environment.
 It provides recommendations based on the current step's requirements, but the actual tool execution is handled by the consumer (like Claude).

+The server also supports creating branches to explore different approaches or revising previous thoughts to correct errors or incorporate new information, allowing for a flexible and adaptive QA process.

 ## Example Usage